You can reach the Oxford American Legion Auxiliary Unit #376 at

 Eligibility Requirements for American Legion Auxiliary Membership

-We invite you to become a member of the Oxford American Legion Auxiliary if you are eligible through a living Legion member, or if you are a mother, wife, daughter, sister, grandmother, granddaughter, great-granddaughter or you yourself are a veteran.
+We invite you to become a member of the Oxford American Legion Auxiliary if you are eligible through a living Legion member, or if you are a mother, spouse, daughter, sister, grandmother, granddaughter, or you yourself are a veteran.
 Since the signing of the LEGION Act* (7/30/19), all service members are now eligible.
+(No "greats" and no step-mothers, step-daughters are allowed anymore.
+Step relatives must be legally, on paper, adopted.)

 [These were the previous conflict eras: April 6, 1917 to Nov.
 11, 1918 (World War I);